RonanD10/capstone-project/docs/user_stories.md

 I want to be able to analyse medal data over time and by country So that I can better understand the history of the games
 ```
-- [ ] Add noc -> country transformation to pipeline
+- [x] Add noc -> country transformation to pipeline
-- [ ] Summer and Winter bar chart of top 10 countries by total medals
+- [x] Summer and Winter bar chart of top 10 countries by total medals
-- [ ] Summer and Winter tables bar chart of top 10 country by total gold medals
+- [x] Summer and Winter tables bar chart of top 10 country by total gold medals
-- [ ] Summer and Winter bar chart of most games won
-- [ ] Top 10 athletes with most medals
+- [x] Top 10 athletes with most medals
-- [ ] Geographic plot of some kind
+- [x] Geographic plot of some kind
-- [ ] Other ideas...

   ### USER STORY 1 - App Feature 3
 ```text